 BBC Responsibilities

-BBC shall remain fully responsible for those elements of the Project which it is commissioning and producing (including technical, production and health and safety management and, where required, the entering into of venue agreements), and shall be responsible for funding of such elements in accordance with the agreed Project budget.
+BBC shall remain fully responsible for those elements of the Project which it is commissioning and producing (such production to include technical, production and health and safety management and, where required, the entering into of venue agreements), and shall be responsible for funding of such elements in accordance with the agreed Project budget.

 In particular, the BBC shall be responsible for the following:

-entering into a commissioning agreement with either 6 or 7 of the 17 poets taking part in the Project;
+entering into a commissioning agreement with either 6 or 7 of the 17 poets taking part in the Project and listed at Schedule 2 of this Agreement;

-entering into venue agreements with each venue where it will be holding events – these venues are intended to include Hull College, the University and Hull City Hall;
+entering into venue agreements with each venue where it will be holding events – these venues are intended to include Hull College, Middleton Hall at the University and Holy Trinity

-payment of all travel/accommodation/subsistence for all poets attending the Project; and
+payment of all accommodation/subsistence for all poets attending the Project; and

 payment to those poets attending BBC Learning Day.